 4:30pm – Judge check-in and introductions

-5:00pm – Swearing of the oath, told I was suppose to be super anonymous… they made me turn off my phone.
+5:00pm – Swearing of the oath, told I was supposed to be super anonymous… they made me turn off my phone.

 The last text I sent?
 Typo and all….